zammad/zammad-admin-documentation/misc/composer.rst

 Twitter - tweet initials (default: ``yes``)
-   When set to yes, this will add ``/CM`` (first character of first- and lastname) to the bottom of every tweet answer you create.
+   When set to yes, this will add ``/CM`` (first character of first- and last name) to the bottom of every tweet answer you create.
    This only affects tickets that come from the Twitter Channel.